tonethar/IGME-230-Fall-2019/weekly/week-06A-notes.md

   - be able to write HTML fragments  - ex. *write HTML so that "red", "green", and "blue" are displayed in an ordered list*
   - be able to write CSS rules - ex. *make all text contained in a &lt;div> of `id="advert"` green in color*
   - don't forget about the stuff we did at the beginning of the course (HTTP protocol, .htaccess files, Unix commands, etc)
+  - see the myCourses content area for a sample exam

 <hr>